lanvstn/workshops/README.md

 * Docker on your server ([instructions for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository))
 * This repo

-First, set the corrent URL for the API in `src/environments/environment.prod.ts`.
+First, set the correct URL for the API in `src/environments/environment.prod.ts`.

 ```typescript
 export const environment = {